yosefk/checkedthreads/README.md

   policy.)
 A single queue is not necessarily scalable to 1000 cores, but it otherwise provides optimal load balancing: work gets done as soon as someone is available to do it.
 The upshot is that you get nice performance on practical hardware configurations.
-* **Custom schedulers**: if you prefer a different scheduling policy, you can implement a scheduler of your own - you need to implement the same simple interface that is used to implement schedulers supplied together with checkedthreads.
 * **A C89 as well as a C++11 API**.
 No compiler extensions (pragmas, keywords, etc.) are involved.
   While C++11 lambdas and variadic templates are used to provide some syntactic sugar, the underlying C89 API is useable directly as well.